caleb531/automata/MIGRATION.md

 ## Backwards-incompatible changes from v7 to v8

+### Dependency Changes

 Python 3.7 support has been dropped.
 Please upgrade to Python 3.8 or later to use Automata v8.

+Diagrams are no longer being generated using `pydot`; this dependency has been dropped in favor of using the `visual` optional dependency, which will install `pygraphviz` and `coloraide` used for generating figures.
+You should install this optional dependency if you wish to generate figures.
+This change was to allow for native support for displaying finite automaton in Jupyter notebooks.

+Other new dependencies have been added, but these will be installed automatically along with v8 of the package.

+### Greater Support for Partial DFAs

+There is now greater support for partial DFAs, which included changing the `DFA.from_nfa()` function to return a partial DFA instead of a complete one.
+To obtain a complete DFA, you must now call `DFA.from_nfa().to_complete(trap_state_name)`, where `trap_state_name` will be used as the name for a trap state if one needs to be added.

+### Type Hints

+Type hints have now been added, meaning that code which previously called functions with incorrect types may not have been flagged.
+See output from your typechecker for more information.

 ## Backwards-incompatible changes from v6 to v7